Targeting both mums and gamers

 We used two different creatives to appeal to each audience and their retailer differences i.e convenience vs large stores.
-For convenience we led with an on-pack promotion game-code across the Fridge raiders range, to help the shoppers in the game.
+For convenience we led with an on-pack promotion game-code across the Fridge Raiders range, to help the shoppers in the game.
 For mums, we focussed on the real chicken-breast to emphasise the healthy-benefits of the snack.

-Media touch-points were mapped out across the shopper journey for young gamers including awareness and impulse purchase (digital 6 sheets and mobile messaging), through to conversion at shelf-taker in the meal-deal section.
+Media touch-points were mapped out across the shopper journey for young gamers including awareness and impulse purchase (digital 6 sheets and mobile messaging), through to conversion at shelf-takers in the meal-deal section.
 For mums, we drove awareness at the front of the store and then again at fixture to encourage purchase.